umiccpilot1/ICCKrisKringleWebApp/WISHLIST_LINK_FEATURE_TEST_REPORT.md

 ## Test Results

-### ✅ Test 1: New Format - Save & Retrieve Wishlist with Links
+### âœ… Test 1: New Format - Save & Retrieve Wishlist with Links

 **Scenario:** Employee saves wishlist with items containing descriptions and links